quantleaf/query/API.md

+# API documentation
-# Endpoint: Translate text to query format
+## Endpoint: Translate text to query format

 With this endpoint you provide a query text, "described" schema and you will retrieve the interpreted query, in a generalized format.